-Deaths and tragedy from the 1973 Indy 500 opened the door for safety evolution in racing
+Deaths and tragedy from 1973 Indy 500 opened the door for safety evolution in racing

 Back then, deaths and serious injuries were the norm.

 Foyt, for instance, still recalls his January 1965 stock car crash in Riverside, California, caused by a brake failure.
-He went down an embankment and actually was pronounced dead by the track’s doctor — only to be saved when Jones stepped in.
+He went down an embankment and actually was pronounced dead by the track’s doctor — only to be saved when Jones stepped in and scooped dirt from Foyt’s mouth.

 Yes, Foyt was lucky, especially at a time when safety measures seemed almost taboo.